NeedcCoffee/CDFD-AMSNet/README.md

 # CDFD-AMSNet
-The code will be realsed after being accepted.
+The code will be released after being accepted.